-Guest Service
+Service

-rGuest Service is our integrated service optimization platform that allows our customers to provide an integrated hospitality experience for their guests while driving greater operational efficiency by connecting departments across the hotel - front desk, house-keeping, concierge, maintenance, bell desk, food runners, wait staff, etc. The rGuest service platform provides a unified communication and messaging service for guest and staff interaction as well as internal staff interaction.
-Apart from providing the functionality for managing back of house operations like house-keeping, engineering and maintenance, the rGuest service platform proactively tracks events and exceptions that take place in the hotel or resort and drive targeted action to ensure high level of guest satisfaction at all times.
+Agilysys Service is our integrated service optimization platform that allows our customers to provide an integrated hospitality experience for their guests while driving greater operational efficiency by connecting departments across the hotel - front desk, house-keeping, concierge, maintenance, bell desk, food runners, wait staff, etc. The Agilysys service platform provides a unified communication and messaging service for guest and staff interaction as well as internal staff interaction.
+Apart from providing the functionality for managing back of house operations like house-keeping, engineering and maintenance, the Agilysys service platform provides that take place in the hotel or resort and drive targeted action to ensure high level of guest satisfaction at all times.